iShares Core Total USD Bond Market ETF (IUSB) to Issue Dividend of $0.15 on April 5th

 iShares Core Total USD Bond Market ETF (NASDAQ:IUSB – Get Free Report) announced a dividend on Thursday, March 28th, NASDAQ reports.
-Shareholders of record on Tuesday, April 2nd will be paid a dividend of 0.1503 per share on Friday, April 5th.
+Stockholders of record on Tuesday, April 2nd will be given a dividend of 0.1503 per share on Friday, April 5th.
 The ex-dividend date is Monday, April 1st.

 iShares Core Total USD Bond Market ETF Company Profile